About the Landscape Architecture Program

 Accreditation

 The BSLA program is the only fully accredited professional program in the State of Connecticut.
 Accreditation is done by the Landscape Architecture Accreditation Board.
 The program received its initial accreditation in 1998.
 The next accreditation visit will take place in 2024.
-View our program disclosure.
+Read our BSLA program disclosure statement.

 Tuition

-Please find current University Tuition and Fee Information here.
+Please find more information on University Tuition and Fee Information.
 The college offers numerous scholarships and is continuing to expand its scholarship programs.
 We make every effort possible to make sure that you can come and thrive at UConn.

 Advising